-If you live or own a second home in Lake Tahoe and you want to prevent damage to your home during winter, here are four tips to help you.
+If you live or own a second home in Lake Tahoe and you want to prevent damage to your home during winter.
+Here are four tips to help you.

-Prevent Damage to the pipes
+Prevent Damage to the Water Pipes

 Freezing is the main threat to your pipes.
 This is because when water freezes it expands, and this puts pressure on the pipes that can cause them to split.

 This can be an expensive mistake that normally costs between $65 and $210 to fix, but it can turn into the thousands if the burst pipes cause further damage to your home.
 Most burst pipes happen behind walls and under the floor.
 So you may not even know a pipe has broken for many months until the water causing major damage.

-Prevent Damage to the water heater
+Prevent Damage to the Water Heater

-Prevent Damage to the gutter
+Prevent Damage to the Gutter

-Prevent Damage to the car
+Prevent Damage to the Exterior

 These four tips could help you to save a lot of money, especially if you live in an area that frequently experiences below freezing temperatures.